Michal Barinka

 Michal Barinka (born 12 June 1984) is a Czech professional ice hockey defenceman who currently plays for HC Kometa Brno of the Czech Extraliga.
-He was drafted 59th overall in the 2nd round of the 2003 NHL Entry Draft by the Chicago Blackhawks.
-He was traded to the Senators in a three-way deal on 9 July 2006, that sent Martin Havlát to the Chicago Blackhawks.
+He was drafted 59th overall in the second round of the 2003 NHL entry draft by the Chicago Blackhawks.
+He was traded to the Ottawa Senators in a three-way deal on 9 July 2006, that sent Martin Havlát to the Chicago Blackhawks, but did not play for Ottawa.
+After playing in the American Hockey League, he moved to Europe for the rest of his career.